frnsys/nomadic/readme.md

 * Supports **GitHub-Flavored** markdown
 * Supports **MathJax** syntax
 * Supports **references to images** and other files, and will automatically update those references if the files are moved
 * **Full-text search** (across txt, markdown, and even pdf files)
 * A **rich text editor** (in-browser) for dumping in web clippings (external images are automatically saved locally)
 * The rich text editor can **convert and save HTML notes into markdown**
-* **Auto-recompiling of markdown** notes and updating of whatever browser is viewing the note (i.e. live-ish previews)
 * Serves **a browsable site of all your notes**
 * Complete **command-line interface**
 * Export notes as portable **presentations** or as standalone html documents